Wattle Park upgrades

 Wattle Park is a popular park with significant natural and cultural heritage values.
 The park is included on the Victorian Heritage Register.
 As an important part of what makes Wattle Park special, heritage has been considered in the designs.
-We are also working closely with Heritage Victoria to ensure that the proposed works align with the heritage of the park.
+We are also working closely with Heritage Victoria to ensure that the works align with the heritage of the park.

 Six trees were removed along the track alignment.
 Each tree was assessed for its age, species and value.
 None of the trees removed were recognised on the Heritage Register.
 One dead tree was removed in the playscape area.
 This tree needed to be removed to help reduce the risk of falling limbs on windy days.
 Altogether, the upgrades represent a net increase in trees and vegetation in the park, with 22 new trees to be planted as part of the project.